rsmith-nl/beammech/README.rst

 ============

-Over the years I've written several programs in languages from Perl to Lua to solve the differential equations for pure bending y'' = M/(E·I) and shear y' = α·V/(G·A) of beams.
+Over the years I've written several programs in languages from Perl to Lua to solve the differential equations for pure bending d²y/dx² = M/(E·I) and shear dy/dx = α·V/(G·A) of beams.
 These equations are used to study the deformation and stresses in structures.

 For the simple cases of pure bending under a single load (where E·I is constant over the length of the beam, and where shear deformation is ignored),